About Wild Woods Hideaway

 Though at times the work has seemed endless, the feral beauty of this place has been a source of strength for us.
 Songbirds and running water sang to us.
 Eagles and northern lights danced above our heads.
 We felt blessed to call this place home and to share it with our growing family.

-We have made the shift since moving here from a couple with a few too many pets and endless projects to become the parents to three beautiful, wide-eyed, children.
+We have made the shift since moving here from a couple with a few too many pets and endless projects to become the parents to two beautiful, wide-eyed, children.
 Becoming parents changed everything, shifting our focus, slowing our pace.
 Our love of this land took on new meaning as our children discovered the joys of moss, rocks, sticks, bugs, grass, flowers, mud-puddles, caves, icicles, bird calls, stars, reflections on water and countless other small things and we shared in their wonder.

 We moved here knowing we wanted to raise our children somewhere they could play and explore outside.
 In some ways we were naive but that innocence allowed us the audacity to believe that with love and hard work we could create the life and home we wanted to share with our children and also create a place for others to visit and have the kind of vacation experience we sought when we were urban dwellers with full-time jobs; simple, beautiful, restful and inspiring.